Planning an Australia vacation? Great! This guide will help you do just that.

 Covering almost the entire western half of Australia, Western Australia is an enormous state that has Perth at its helm.
 For a culture fix, head to Fremantle, just 30 minutes away from Perth.
 This city is known for its quirky arts scene and coffee joints.
 You’ll find time flies as you dip into the city’s seemingly endless galleries and markets.

-The number one selling point of Western Australia is its beaches.
+The beaches in Western Australia are insane.
 Not only are you going to find some of the most photogenic beaches on the planet, but there’s a good chance you’ll have them all to yourself.
 Turquoise Bay, Hamelin Bay, and Cable Beach are among the best beaches in the state and also the country.

 Jervis Bay Territory